Influential Women in Sociology From the Last 10 Years

 1937 - 2019 (82 years)

 Marta Harnecker was a Chilean journalist, author, psychologist, sociologist, and Marxist intellectual.
-She studied the analysis of labor movements and acted as an advisor to the government of Cuba, as well as a collaborator with left-wing political movements within Latin America.
-She was active in the government of Salvador Allende between 1970 and 1973, and provided counsel to Hugo Chavez between 2004 and 2011.
+She studied the analysis of labor movements and acted as an advisor to the government of Cuba, and worked with left-wing political movements within Latin America.
+She was active in the government of Salvador Allende between 1970 and 1973, and provided advice to Hugo Chávez between 2004 and 2011.

 22. #22